“And from its station in the hall

-The Longfellow studio uses the rhythm of the stair and the parallel continuity of the hall to mark the passage of time.
+The Longfellow studio, located at Canoe Meadows, uses the rhythm of the stair and the parallel continuity of the hall to mark the passage of time.
 As the sun passes through the sky, the tapered roof tracks the time of day over the stair treads, turning the studio into a time-telling piece that encourages the movement of the body through an eternal cycle.

 “Why has man rooted himself thus firmly in the earth, but that he may rise in the same proportion into the heavens above?”

 -H. D. Thoreau, Walden

 Thoreau writes of the Berkshires from an observation tower at the top of Mt.
 Greylock before beginning his experiment at Walden Pond as a journey to abstract truth through isolation.

 Thoreau believed that being alone in nature was the way to bring us into contact with our true selves and gain an understanding of the world around us.

 Climbing above the traditionally inhabited ground plane, the Thoreau studio at Springside Park urges the inhabitant to consider more than the visceral world below.
 A broad view on one side of the studio narrows to a vertical cut that creates a singular abstraction of the relationship between the individual and the outside world.

 “There is no quality in this world that is not what it is merely by contrast.
 Nothing exists in itself.”